6 top MD playgrounds

 1001 Kinder Farm Park Road, Millersville

 When it comes to great local playgrounds, Kinder Farm Park always seems to be at the top of the list, and for good reason.
 Its sprawling playground is huge, so big kids can run across bridges and zoom down straight and curly slides while toddlers tinker with tic tac toe boards underneath.
 Bathrooms, walking trails and even some farm animals are nearby.
 Best of all, shade structures keep it a viable option, even in the summer sun.
+There is an admission fee of $6 per vehicle.

 2. The Fairy Lolly at Annmarie Sculpture Garden